-3 Ways to Create Containment Access Points for Construction Temporary Walls
+3 Ways to Create Access Points for Temporary Construction Walls

 Providing access points when installing dust and debris containment can be almost as important as the temporary walls themselves.
 Whether you need to have a way for the construction team to get in and out, or you are trying to direct traffic during the project, doors are often a key aspect of any solution.

 Depending on what you are trying to accomplish, the type of door can be impactful as well.
 Here’s a quick guide to the top three options currently available in the Interior Protection industry:

 These are specialty doors that are only available from some providers.
 Pocket doors are customizable to accommodate all types of access.
 They are created specifically for the project requirements and are assembled to slide easily out of the way.

 - Perfect for frequent and long term use.